strvcom/template-react-native-expo/README.md

 ### Maximum Font Scaling

 React Native allows as default to scale the font significantly which will break the UI of the app.
 You should expect users to have font scaling up if your target group includes older generation.
 To allow some level of accessibility but prevent users from breaking the app UI, default scaling of maximum +25% is applied.
 You can increase it but be sure to control important parts of the application individually to keep UX in place.

+### Size Scaling

+To replicate Figma design consistently on majority of mobile screen sizes, we should apply size scaling to UI elements relative to actual device window width/height.
+This technique is not perfect and implements a subjective scaling factor, but prevents well having too small elements on larger screens.
+Inspiration: [article + library](https://github.com/nirsky/react-native-size-matters/blob/master/examples/BlogPost/README.md)